 Richard hangs up, excited about the prospect of a big night at the comedy club, which means more gigs.
-He then he calls his boy, Lamont.
+He then calls his boy, Lamont.
 (What?
 You know he’s black.
 How many white, Asian or Latino guys named Lamont do you know?
-Try to keep up, okay?
+Try to keep up, OK?
 Anyway…)

 Richard: “Monty-Mont!
 Whassup?
 It’s ya boy, Richy-Rich!
 Just hollerin’ atcha to let you know that I got a gig in town next Thursday.
 You coming, right?”